-The ESO Ultra HD Expedition team first travels to Paranal, home to the Very Large Telescope array (VLT) — ESO’s flagship facility for European ground-based astronomy.
+The ESO Ultra HD Expedition team first travelled to Paranal, home of the Very Large Telescope array (VLT) — ESO’s flagship facility for European ground-based astronomy.
 At 2635 metres above sea level, and 120 kilometres south of Antofagasta, Chile, the observatory is high above the clouds on Cerro Paranal — one of the world’s finest sites for astronomy.
 ESO’s observatory hosts the world's most advanced optical instrument, the Very Large Telescope.

-Finally, the ESO Ultra HD Expedition heads to La Silla, ESO’s first observatory.
+Finally, the ESO Ultra HD Expedition headed to La Silla, ESO’s first observatory.
 Located on the edge of the Atacama Desert, it is 600 kilometres north of Santiago, and 2400 metres above sea level.
 La Silla is home to the ESO 3.6-metre telescope and the 3.58-metre New Technology Telescope (NTT).

-The team will capture time-lapses, stills, videos, panoramas in Ultra HD and also time-lapses in planetarium fulldome format from each of the sites, taking views of the cosmos to a whole new dimension.
+The team captured time-lapses, stills, videos, panoramas in Ultra HD and also time-lapses in planetarium fulldome format from each of the sites, taking views of the cosmos to a whole new dimension.
 Atmospheric conditions are so stable in the Atacama Desert, that they provide crystal-clear views of the night sky, further enhancing this visually stunning production.

 Check the journey schedule